Building Coq Projects¶

 is a no-op that is accepted only for scripting convenience

-It is possible to build custom Coq executables - for example for better debugging or custom static linking.
+It is possible to build custom Rocq executables - for example for better debugging or custom static linking.

 The preferred method is to use dune